sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 > “Accessibility will not force you to make a product that is ugly, boring, or cluttered.
 It will introduce a set of constraints to incorporate as you consider your design.”

-If we can work within the constraints of the technology we're building for, or the constraints of what's in style, we can also work within the constraints of accessible design as well.
+If we can work within the constraints of the technology we're building for, or the constraints of what's in style, we can work within the constraints of accessible design.

 ## Myth 5: Accessibility is hard to implement

-This one has a grain of truth in: accessibility can be difficult to _retro-fit_.
+This one has a grain of truth in: accessibility can be difficult to implement _retrospectively_.
 If you've built an entire web app without considering accessibility, it can take a lot of time (and cost money) to go back and fix it up so that it's accessible.

 But if you consider accessibility from the _start_, factoring it into your designs and the way you write your code, it doesn't have to be difficult.
 Accessibility by default is a lot easier than accessibility after the fact.

 As web developers, by sticking to some best practices in HTML we're already halfway there:

-- using semantic HTML elements such as `<article>` and `<nav>` to mark up the different parts of the document
+- using semantic HTML elements such as `<article>` and `<nav>` to mark up the different parts of the document (I'll write more about this soon!)
 - using `<button>` for buttons with `onclick` attributes, and `<a>` for links to different pages (and not adding `onclick` attributes to anything except buttons!)
 - nesting headings correctly, from `h1` through to `h6` , with only one `h1` on the page
 - keeping HTML tags for markup, and using CSS for style (rather than, say, using a `<h1>` tag because you want big text)